 Many factors come into play concerning truck accidents.
 The media loves to portray the trucker as a death machine gunning down the highway.
 Driver fatigue has been mentioned many times over, but now we can see the facts.

 2. Traveling Too Fast 23%

 4. Over-the-counter Drug Use 18%

 8. Exterior Distraction 8%

 Even though truck driver training has improved somewhat, there appears to be the need for continual education concerning medications.
 I am always surprised when I hear about a truck accident and the culprit turns out to be something as simple as cough medicine!
 Truck driving schools and trucking companies use a three minute video during their classes showing the dangers of drugs and driving.
 This 180-second video is basically useless.
 Many new, inexperienced drivers just getting started in their truck driving career, need to fully understand the importance of applying simple over-the-counter drugs with a 80,000 pound machine.
 Quarterly safety meetings and updated printed material mailed to the driver on a regular basis, are just a few ways to keep this important fact imbedded in their thought process.
 There needs to be a continual reiteration of the facts to the drivers.
 And, the facts are that medications and truck driving jobs just do not mix.

-Aubrey Allen Smith is a veteran over the road trucker with 29 years of experience in the truck driving industry and is an expert in areas of trucking and truck driving schools.
-For more information, please visit our website.
+Aubrey Allen Smith is a veteran over the road driver with 29 years experience in the trucking industry and is an expert in areas of transportation and consultation on truck driving jobs.
+For more information, please visit the Truth About Trucking.